SoSo1105/MachineLearning/README.md

 *  **A/B testing:**

-    -- Used Kaggle dataset to show A/B testing using the frequentist method.
+    -- Used Kaggle dataset to show A/B testing using the frequentist and Bayesian method.